Understanding Hybrid Cloud Management

 Enhanced Security and Compliance

-Cloud services providers manage the hardware and network infrastructure for their clients, reducing the burden faced by in-house IT teams to upgrade and upkeep on-prem solutions.
-Application security still remains the responsibility of the user, however ongoing maintenance like patching for OS are handled by the cloud provider.
+Cloud services providers manage their clients’ hardware and network infrastructure for their clients, reducing the burden faced by in-house IT teams to upgrade and upkeep on-premises solutions.
+Under the shared responsibility model used by most cloud services providers, application security remains the user’s responsibility, while the provider handles ongoing maintenance of the underlying infrastructure.

 Disaster Recovery and Business Continuity

-Cloud service providers have multiple data centers, so if there’s an outage at one, you can easily spin up instances elsewhere to maintain normal operations.
-This wouldn’t be an option for a purely on-premises infrastructure, making hybrid and multi cloud architectures favorable in regards to disaster recovery.
+Cloud service providers have multiple data centers so if an outage occurs, you could easily spin up instances elsewhere and maintain normal operations.
+This wouldn’t be an option for on-premises infrastructures, which makes hybrid and multi-cloud architectures more favorable for disaster recovery (DR).

 Challenges in Hybrid Cloud Management

-Compared to a purely on-premises architecture, hybrid cloud environments are more complex and challenging to manage.
-The following are some key considerations for successful hybrid cloud deployments.
+Even though they offer a host of benefits, some hybrid cloud environments can be complex and challenging to manage.
+Key considerations for successful hybrid cloud deployments are outlined below.

 Complexity and Integration

-It can be difficult to monitor the status of servers and services across multiple environments, while also managing the transfer of data between them.
-IT teams may need to invest in tools or an MSP to manage their cloud services.
+It can be challenging to monitor the status of servers and services across multiple environments while also managing data transfers between them.
+So, IT teams may need to invest in tools or a managed service provider (MSP) to manage their cloud services.

 Security Concerns